Downlink/test/Readme.md

 The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.

-Users can create multiple device micro servers on the fly from anywhere.
-Each device server is publicly accessible through its user assigned device *id*.
+Provision multiple public device servers on the fly from anywhere.
+Clients will access the device servers through its user assigned device *id*.

-Access to remote device servers is restricted to authenticated users only.
+Access to devices is restricted to authenticated users only.
 Communications between client and device/server applications are fully encrypted using TLS protocol.

 To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).